esheldon/desmeds/README.md

 The above generates all the `wq` submit scripts.

-For example meds config files, see https://github.com/esheldon/desmeds-config An example is `medstb-y1a1-v01d.yaml`.
+For example meds config files, see https://github.com/esheldon/desmeds-config An example testbed is `medstb-y1a1-v01d.yaml`.
 Note you need the environment variable `DESMEDS_CONFIG_DIR` set to point to the location of the config files.

 ## generating a single MEDS file